 To determine environmental recovery and ensure a sustainable use of marine resources

-- We collect samples from the marine environment, including water, sediments, biomonitors, plankton (phyto- and zooplankton), benthos (fauna and flora), fish and marine mammals.
+- We collect samples from the marine environment, including water, sediments, biomonitors, plankton (phyto- and zooplankton), benthos (fauna and flora), fish, birds and marine mammals.

 - We manage operational oceanography networks.